grislyeye/grislyeye.com/content/blog/curseborne/curseborne.md

 Here is the heart of the matter.
 Urban fantasy TTRPGs live or die by their splats.
 They introduce the aesthetic, core concepts, themes and motifs.

-*Curseborne* splats seem to be adapted from the *Chronicles of Darkness*/*New World of Darkness* convention.
+*Curseborne* splats seem to be adapted from the *Chronicles/New World of Darkness* convention.
 There are a fixed set of inherent splats (like the clans from *Vampire: the Requiem*) and an expansive list of secondary splats, that refine the main concepts into more specific character types (like *Vampire: the Requiem* bloodlines).
 We have the "lineages" which represent the core, urban fantasy archetypes: your vampires, werewolves, etc. And each lineage then has 5-6 secondary splats, called "families".

 These families work as both social and inherent factions, and there are around 30 of them, which seems like a lot.
 And here we come to my first, big objection to *Curseborne*.
 The original WoD books kept splats to a minimum, usually no more than 13 in a core book.
 This is because splats are supposed to simplify the character creation process.
 You pick the splat first, and worry about the details later.